Justine Bateman: Producer

 Bateman produced the film short, Z, Five Minutes (Toronto Film Festival 2017 premiere), and Push, and the feature film, Violet (SXSW 2021 Film Festival Premiere).
+She also produced the upcoming avant-garde feature films, LOOK and FEEL.

 Her production company is Section 5.

 Director

 Her feature film directorial debut, Violet, starring Olivia Munn, Justin Theroux, and Luke Bracey, premiered at the SXSW 2021 film festival.
 Her short film directorial debut, Five Minutes, was an official selection at various film festivals, including the 2017 Toronto International Film Festival and the 2018 Tribeca Film Festival.
 It was a winner in Amazon Prime's Festival Stars competition, and one of Vimeo's Short of the Week.

+Her subsequent feature films, LOOK and FEEL, premiered at the CREDO23 Film Festival March 2025.

 Other work

 During a hiatus from the entertainment business, Bateman established a clothing design company in 2000.
 She managed it until its closure in 2003.
 Justine Bateman Designs was known for one-of-a-kind hand knits.
 It sold to BendelsNY, Saks Fifth Avenue, and Fred Segal.

-She served on the national board of directors of the Screen Actors Guild until July 2009, when she resigned just before the end of her initial three-year term.
+She served on the national board of directors of the Screen Actors Guild until July 2009, when she resigned just before the end of her initial three-year term, in a vehement protest to a newly signed film and television contract between SAG and AFTRA.

+During the 2020s, she helped spearhead the artistic community's movement to limit "exploitive" AI in film, defining it as a medium that re-configures and regurgitates past human efforts.
+Bateman is the founder of CREDO23, an "organics stamp" for films and series that assure the audience that no generative AI was used.
+Justine is also the founder and festival director of the CREDO23 Film Festival.

 Personal life

 In 2001, Bateman married Mark Fluent, with whom she has two children.
 An outspoken supporter of net neutrality, she testified before the United States Senate Commerce Committee in support of it in 2008.

 Bateman earned a degree in computer science and digital media management from the University of California, Los Angeles (UCLA) in 2016.
+During the film industry strikes in 2023, Bateman was a vocal critic of the use of AI for human characters in productions, and has proposed a label designating that AI was not used for the actors.

 Bateman is a licensed pilot of single-engine planes and a certified scuba diver.

+Bateman has been an advocate for natural aging and has not had any cosmetic surgery.

+2024 U.S. presidential election

+In 2024, Bateman criticized The Hollywood Reporter for claiming she was a "well-known supporter of Donald Trump", a claim the publication removed five hours after publishing it.
+Bateman also chose not to inform the media who she voted for in the 2024 presidential election.